 - Check your bandwidth usage

-And a whole lot more – like changing security settings, checking out your website’s analytics and installing helpful apps.
+And a whole lot more – to change security settings, check out your website’s analytics and install helpful apps, etc.

 How do I log in?

 If this is your first time logging in, your hosting provider should have provided you with the necessary username and password you’ll need.